 Automate model monitoring#

-Of course, we don’t want to manually build the model evaluation stores every time new data is available.
-We can automate this task with a scenario.
+Of course, you don’t want to manually build the model evaluation stores every time new data is available.
+You can automate this task with a scenario.

-In addition to scheduling the computation of metrics, we can also automate actions based on the results.
-For example, assume our goal is to automatically retrain the model if a certain metric (such as data drift) exceeds a certain threshold.
+In addition to scheduling the computation of metrics, you can also automate actions based on the results.
+For example, the goal may be to retrain the model if a metric such as data drift exceeds a certain threshold.
 Let’s create the bare bones of a scenario to accomplish this kind of objective.

 Note

-In this case, we will be monitoring a MES metric.
-We can also monitor datasets with data quality rules.
+This case monitors a MES metric using a check.
+You can also monitor datasets with data quality rules.

 Create a check on a MES metric#

-Our first step is to choose a metric important to our use case.
+The first step is to choose a metric important to the use case.
 Since it’s one of the most common, let’s choose data drift.

 1. From the Flow, open the mes_for_input_drift, and navigate to the Settings tab.